plummer/astro-forms/README.md

 ## Development Status

-Astro Forms is not yet ready to be used in any context, the first beta will be ready ~ November 2018.
+Astro Forms is not yet ready to be used in any context, the first beta will be ready ~ October 2018.

 ### 0.1.0